McCann scores 31st, Kraken win fifth straight 5-2 over Ducks - NewsBreak

-Case in point came Tuesday night when the Kraken managed their way through a 5-2 win over the Anaheim Ducks on a night Seattle wasn’t at its best but still picked up its fifth straight victory.

-“I liked the intelligence of our team,” Seattle coach Dave Hakstol said.
-“We had some recognition that we maybe weren’t gonna be at our best in terms of energy.
-As we got through the second half of the game, we managed it pretty well and managed especially the third period very well.”

-Jared McCann scored his fifth goal in the past five games and Daniel Sprong scored for the first time since Jan.
-17, and the Kraken posted their fourth win streak of at least five games this season.
-Seattle’s longest win streak last year in its inaugural season was three games, accomplished once.
+Jared McCann scored his fifth goal in the past five games, Daniel Sprong scored for the first time since Jan.
+17, and the Seattle Kraken beat the Anaheim Ducks 5-2 on Tuesday night for their fifth straight win.

 Jamie Oleksiak also scored his career-best ninth of the season for Seattle, Eeli Tolvanen scored on a power play midway through the third period off an assist from McCann, and Jaden Schwartz added an empty-net goal with 17 seconds left.